-The project builds on a previous test-bed telescope (ULTRA) built by SDSU and the University of Kansas (KU) along with a partner company to evaluate the experimental technology of Carbon-Fiber Reinforce Plastic mirrors.
-ULTRA ended in the summer of 2008; however, the Observatory retained the enlarged dome, modern telescope mount, and advanced computer control system, all of which will be used to support the new 50-inch telescope.
-SDSU and KU astronomers will operate this telescope remotely and robotically over the Internet via High-Performance Research and Education Network (HPWREN), which is operated by the University of California at San Diego.
+The project builds on a previous test-bed telescope (ULTRA) built by SDSU and the University of Kansas along with a partner company to evaluate the experimental technology of Carbon-Fiber Reinforce Plastic mirrors.
+ULTRA ended in the summer of 2008; however, the Observatory retained the enlarged dome and building which will be used to support the new 50-inch telescope.
+SDSU and visiting astronomers will operate this telescope remotely and robotically over the Internet via High-Performance Research and Education Network (HPWREN), which is operated by the University of California at San Diego.

 The funding of the new MLO telescope is one bright spot in the otherwise dismal funding situation for higher education in California.
 The majority of funds came from the estate of SDSU alumnus, Phillips Claud, after whom the telescope will be named.
 Mr. Claud was a long-time member of the Mount Laguna Observatory Associates and dreamed of a larger telescope for SDSU.
 Other major donations were provided by the Brenda and Dave Rickey Foundation, the San Diego Foundation, and Justin Rennilson, and royalties from the SDSU Astronomy Department's spin-off company, Astronomical Research Cameras, Inc. Scores of additional private contributions were made by SDSU Alumni and various friends of the Observatory.